PDLT-University-of-York/test-split-site/docs/ultra/navigate-ultra-site.md

 ### Course Content

-Content is created and accessed in the **Course Content** area appearing in teh main body area of the site.
+Content is created and accessed in the **Course Content** area appearing in the main body area of the site.

 Items can be organised in content containers such as **Folders** or **Learning Modules**.
 Click a content container to expand it to show the items within, and click again to collapse.